systemaccounting/mxfactorial/README.md

 **q.** i dont find any words in here used by the media. what is this?
 **a.** encryption solves access risk. replication solves single point of failure and inconsistency risk. neither of these solutions are relevant to modeling a currency as an electric current. this payment application solves current economic issues by replacing "monetary" policy with a natural physical law. encryption and replication are secondary

+**q.** where will i bank?
+**a.** you dont need a bank. you need accounting. if you still wish to lend your money after receiving the service of accounting, please judge the risk of the loan you intend to offer the recipient by first exploiting your access to their [accounting](https://en.wikipedia.org/wiki/Earnings)

 **q.** what does physics have to do with accounting?
 **a.** recording transactions between users as debit-credit pairs enforces a conservation law on value